Mat2801/Project-1-Iconic-Car-Meet/README.md

 - Personal images taken myself and edited using funkypic and windows editor.
 - unsplash
 # Acknowledgements
-I received inspiration for this project from X
+I received inspiration for this project as i am a car enthusiast and i attend many car shows.
+I thought this could be the beginning of a much bigger website where all car meets and shows could be placed online for everyone to see and attend also possibly book there tickets or purchase tickets.